CMU-MultiComp-Lab/mmml-course/_pages/syllabus.md

 students will be asked to watch the videos and share feedback.
 Each student will be assigned a subset of videos to watch.
 Feedback will also be given by instructor and TAs.
-  - Midterm project assignment: The midterm project assignment is designed to implement multimodal baseline models and perform some error analysis on these results.
+  - **Midterm project assignment**: The midterm project assignment is designed to implement multimodal baseline models and perform some error analysis on these results.
 This assignment also has two components: written report and oral presentation.
 By the submission time for the midterm assignment, students should